Incenteev/DynamicParametersBundle/README.md

 ### Retrieving parameters at runtime

-The bundle taks care of service arguments, but changing the behavior of ``$container->getParameter()`` is not possible.
+The bundle takes care of service arguments, but changing the behavior of ``$container->getParameter()`` is not possible.
 However, it exposes a service to get parameters taking the environment variables into account.

 ```php
 $this->get('incenteev_dynamic_parameters.retriever')->get('use_ssl');